Canon 5DS R vs Pentax 645Z

-The Canon EOS 5DS R and the Pentax 645Z are two professional cameras that were officially introduced, respectively, in February 2015 and April 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and a medium format sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Pentax provides 51.1 MP.
+The Canon EOS 5DS R and the Pentax 645Z are two professional cameras that were revealed to the public, respectively, in February 2015 and April 2014.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and a medium format (645Z) sensor.
+The Canon has a resolution of 50.3 megapixels, whereas the Pentax provides 51.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645Z is somewhat larger (4 percent) than the Canon 5DS R. Moreover, the 645Z is substantially heavier (67 percent) than the 5DS R. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 5DS R was launched at a markedly lower price (by 56 percent) than the 645Z, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon 5DS R features a full frame sensor and the Pentax 645Z a medium format sensor.
 The sensor area in the 645Z is 66 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 0.79.
 The sensor in the 5DS R has a native 3:2 aspect ratio, while the one in the 645Z offers a 4:3 aspect.